sunrise-commander/sunrise-commander/README.md

 work to the fork and send us a pull request.

 Read on for a terse user's guide.
-The [Emacs Wiki page](http://www.emacswiki.org/emacs/Sunrise_Commander) give a more complete tour and many tips from users.
+The [Emacs Wiki page](http://www.emacswiki.org/emacs/Sunrise_Commander) gives a more complete tour and many tips from users.

 Happy hacking!